Testing mean and variance by e-processes: Proofs of all results

 \begin{proof}[Proof of Proposition \ref{prop:consistency}] The assumption that data are iid implies that $E_1,E_2,\dots$ are iid.
-The ``only if" statement is trivial since $\E^Q[E_1]\le 1$ implies that $(M_t)_{t\ge 1}$ is an e-process for $Q$, and hence $Q(\sup_{t\in [n]}M_t\ge 1/\alpha) \le \alpha$.
+The ``only if" statement is trivial since $\E^Q[E_1]\le 1$ implies that $(M_t)_{t\ge 1}$ is an e-process for $Q$, and hence $Q(\sup_{t\in [n]}M_t\ge 1/\alpha) \le \alpha$ for all $n\in \N$.
 Next we show the ``if" statement.
-By Theorem 3 of \cite{WWZ22}, under this setting, e-GREE is asymptotically equivalent to using the optimal value $\lambda^*$, given by Therefore, the strong law of large numbers implies, $Q$-almost surely,
+For this, we use Theorem 3 of \cite{WWZ22}, which states that, under the iid assumption,